jmce22/pands-project/README.md

 ## Histograms

 To begin visualising the data, I created four histograms using Seaborn.
 A histogram is a chart used to depict the frequency at which different values occur within a dataset.
-It does this using vertical narrow bars, or 'bins', of equal width, where each bin represents a range of values.
-Data points from the dataset are placed in a bin according to their value and the number of data points which fall into each bin can be counted from the y-axis.
+It does this using narrow vertical bars, or 'bins', of equal width, where each bin represents a range of values.
+Data points from the dataset are placed in a bin according to their value and the number of data points which fall into each bin is counted on the y-axis.
 This produces a useful visual representation of the spread of values within a dataset.

 I decided to create one histogram for each trait, and to include on each histogram the contribution of each Iris flower to the data in the histogram.
-I achieved this using the *hue* argument, where I could split the histogram into three different colours, depending on which value is found in the "variety" column associated with the point of data being included on the histogram.
-I then specified that the histograms should be stacked on top of each other, rather than overlapping each other, as I found that this allowed me to more easily get a sense of how the data is distributed: to achieve this, I used the argument *multiple = stack*.
+I achieved this passing the *hue* argument into the sns.displot function which I used to generate each histogram: this allowed me to split the histogram into three different colours, with the colours denoting which species of Iris the data belongs to (ie. which value is found in the "variety" column on the same row of the DataFrame as the point of data being included in the histogram).

+I then specified that the histograms should be stacked on top of each other, rather than overlapping each other, as I found that this enabled me to more easily get a sense of how the data is distributed: to create these stacked histograms, I passed the argument *multiple = stack* into the function *sns.displot*.

 I added a title and changed the label on the x-axis by appending the *.set()* function to the sns.displot function.
 I also improved the appearance of each histogram by using the *plt.tight_layout()* to increase the amount of space for the heading at the top.
 I then saved each histogram as a .png file and these are included below:
+/

-i) Petal length:
+### i) Petal length: ###

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/petal_length_hist.png)

-ii) Petal width:
+### ii) Petal width: ###

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/petal_width_hist.png)

-iii) Sepal length:
+### iii) Sepal length: ###

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/sepal_length_hist.png)

-iv) Sepal width:
+### iv) Sepal width: ###

 ![image](https://raw.githubusercontent.com/jmce22/pands-project/main/sepal_width_hist.png)

-The most obvious finding from the histograms are the *much* smaller values for petal length and petal width for Iris setosa compared to Iris versicolor and Iris virginica.
-It is also clear that Iris virginica has larger petals overall compared to Iris versicolor.
+The most obvious visual result from the histograms are the *much* smaller values for petal length and petal width for Iris setosa compared to Iris versicolor and Iris virginica.
+It is also clear that virginica has larger petals overall compared to versicolor.

 In terms of sepal length and sepal width, the ranking of size from smallest to largest measurements (setosa < versivolor < virginica) holds for sepal length, albeit to a less marked degree than for either of the petal characteristics.
-However, for sepal width, it appears that setosa has the largest measurements overall, with the measurements for versicolor and virginica being noticeably lower, with virginica having slightly higher values overall.
+However, for sepal width, it appears that setosa has the largest measurements overall, with the measurements for versicolor and virginica being noticeably lower, with virginica having slightly higher values for sepal width than versicolor overall.

 &nbsp;